NethServer/nethserver-httpd/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_SharedFolder_Plugin_Httpd.rst

     authentication.
 Enable this option to require a password: specify it in the field below.

+Require a user or group
+    The access to the resource from the web requires no authentication.
+Enable this option to require a User or Group granted by the ACL Tab, at least with read permissions.

+Enable WebDav
+    WebDAV allows users/groups with write permissions to create, change and move documents on an Ibay (a read-only access is possible).
+You must use a webdav client to connect to the share.

 Require SSL encrypted connection
     Web clients will be forced to connect to the shared folder using the HTTPS protocol.